seanfhear/IoTea/firmware/README.md

 The analog output for this sensor is 0-4095 where 4095 is no moisture.

+### Stepper Motor

+The stepper connects to a driver that allows for a microcontroller to send a high or low signal to each of the four stators to control it.

+### Water Pump

+The water pump cannot be directly controlled by a microcontroller as it only has a power input.
+To control it, we have a relay that can be controlled by a microcontroller.

 ### Libraries

 Libraries can be added to the `mos.yml` file at: